apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Components.md

 ### Authentication Sequence

 At runtime, CAS maintains a collection of authentication handlers/strategies that typically execute one after another.
-Each CAS module that presents a form of authentication strategy will simply insert itself into this collection at bootstrap time.
+Each CAS module that presents a form of authentication strategy will insert itself into this collection at bootstrap time.
 At the end of this process, the result of all authentication transactions is collected and optionally processed by an authentication policy where success/failure of certain strategies/sources may be taken into account to fully satisfy the authentication requirements.
 The collection of authentication handlers tries to preserve order in a rather more deterministic way.